SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 #### What are the benefits of informal recruitments?
 - It lessens the load on the swarm of recruitments the next year.
 - **It really helps with the activity of the soc in the even sem.** Even if people haven't entirely dropped out of the club yet, hardly 10% of the people show up to 1 session a week by the time the even semester rolls around.
-At this point the atmosphere really gets subdued if there are only 3 people at an average session. **At a time like this, fresh blood is crucial to rejuvenate the soc.** (Yes the Debsoc is a big vampire.)
+At this point the atmosphere really gets subdued if there are only three people at an average session. **At a time like this, fresh blood is crucial to rejuvenate the soc.** (Yes the Debsoc is a big vampire.)
 With informal recruits, you get to do full APs again, you get to keep activity going and make the people on Whatsapp feel like they're missing out, and you prevent the full death of the club.

 ![enter image description here](https://i.ibb.co/RGVgZkcN/Whats-App-Image-2025-09-10-at-00-11-01.jpg)